KarMarsten/VolumeCrisis/README.md

 ### Daily Usage
 - **Control System Volume** -
-  - **iOS**: Use the blue system volume slider to adjust volume (works for all apps)
+  - **iOS**: Use the blue system volume slider to adjust volume (works for all apps, respects ceiling)
-  - **iPadOS**: Use physical volume buttons to change volume, app monitors and enforces ceiling
+  - **iPadOS**: Use physical volume buttons to change volume, app automatically enforces ceiling within 2 seconds
+- **Set Safety Ceiling** - Adjust the orange ceiling slider to set your maximum allowed volume (works on both iOS and iPadOS)
 - **Adjust App Volume** - Use the app volume slider to set test sound volume
 - **Quick Presets** - Tap preset buttons for instant volume changes
 - **Edit Presets** - Tap the pencil icon to modify preset name or volume
 - **Delete Presets** - Tap the trash icon to remove unwanted presets
 - **Monitor Levels** - Check the volume guide for recommended levels
 - **Stay Aware** - Respond to volume reminder notifications
+- **Cross-App Protection** - The app automatically enforces your ceiling even when using other apps like YouTube, Music, etc.

 ### Volume Controls
 - **System Volume Slider** -